PaschalKen/SeeFit/README.md

 6. Editing/deleting a Hiit upon creation
 7. Theme - Light mode and dark mode
 8. Progress traching
-9. Installable as a web app
+9. A Progressive web app (Installable as a web app)

 ## Usage